Curb Appeal Tips that will get Buyers in the Door

 For instance, a mid-century modern house in a neighborhood of Victorian-style homes will be the one house that stands out.
 It may be a great house, but it becomes the "oddball" in the neighborhood that many buyers won't want to own.

-Every little thing that's wrong with your house WILL BE NOTICED by buyers.
+Every thing that's wrong with your house WILL BE NOTICED by home buyers.
 They'll take note of every flaw and use it as ammunition to negotiate the price of your house down.

 Be sure to view your home at night, as well.
-Because many buyers work during the day and can only view houses at night, be sure that your home is enhanced with a little outdoor landscape lighting.
+Many buyers can only view houses at night, so be sure to enhance your home with some outdoor landscape lighting.

 If you're having a hard time evaluating the curb appeal of your own home, ask a neighbor or friend for their opinion-- don’t be offended if you don't like what they say.
 Remember, your ultimate goal is to sell your house fast and for more money.